migraf/fhir-kindling/docs/delete.md

 These methods accept either a list of references in the format `[ResourceType]/[id]` or a list of `fhir.resources` objects that are required to have a server assigned `id` and `resource_type` attribute.

+!!! note
+    As with all the methods of the library, there are asynchronous and synchronous versions of the methods presented here.
+    Simply add the `await` keyword and append `_async` to the method name to use the asynchronous version.

 ```python
 from fhir_kindling import FhirServer
 from fhir.resources.patient import Patient